Democracy Restoration Act

-- Read a post at The Hill's Congress Blog by Nicole Austin-Hillery and Nic Riley on the importance of the DRA.
+- Read a post at the American Constitution Society Blog by Nicole Austin-Hillery on the importance of the DRA.

 - Read a press release by Senator Cardin's office on the bill's introduction.

-- For all press on felony disenfranchisement, click here.
+- For all press, research and news on felony disenfranchisement, click here.